Center Camaraderie by Angelyn Spignesi Kopylec Arden

 ABOUT THE AUTHOR

 Angelyn Arden holds a doctorate in cognitive psychology from the University of New Hampshire and did postdoctoral work in depth psychology, literature, and phenomenology.
 She has written books and articles on the interface of these areas.
 She had a depth psychology practice for 25+ years.
-She currently serves as Professor of Humanities and Psychologist at Holy Apostles College and Seminary where she has been, since 2006, teaching courses in literature and psychology to undergraduates and Human Formation to seminarians.
+She recently retired from Holy Apostles College and Seminary where she has the title Professor Emeritus, and where, since 2006, she taught courses in literature and psychology to undergraduates and Human Formation to seminarians and sisters.

 OTHER CATHOLIC LITERARY WORKS